-Primary biliary cirrhosis is irritation and swelling (inflammation) of the bile ducts of the liver, which blocks the flow of bile .
-This obstruction damages liver cells and leads to scarring called cirrhosis.
+Primary biliary cirrhosis is irritation and swelling (inflammation) of the bile ducts of the liver.
+This blocks the flow of bile , which damages the liver cells and leads to scarring called cirrhosis.

 The cause of inflamed bile ducts in the liver is not known.
 However, primary biliary cirrhosis is an autoimmune disorder.
 That means your body's immune system mistakenly attacks healthy tissue.

 Long-term bile obstruction is believed to lead to liver cirrhosis .
 The disease may be linked to autoimmune disorders such as:

 More than half of patients have no symptoms at the time of diagnosis.
 Symptoms most often come on slowly and may include:

 The doctor or nurse will do a physical exam.